ken-inoue/lab_protocols/CTAB_extraction.md

 - 70% ethanol (-20°C freezer)

 ### Sample Preparation & Storage
-Tissue may be stored in 100-95% ethanol or frozen.
+Tissues may be stored in 100-95% ethanol or frozen.
 Formalin preserved material is not suitable for this method.

 ### Equipment Preparation
 See “Procedure”.